dallonf/causelang/README.md

 ## What can it do so far?

 Not much.
-Here's a sample program that works in the JavaScript prototype, though:
+Here's a sample program that works in the current interpreter, though:

 ```
+import test/io (Prompt)

 fn main() {
-  cause Print("What is your name?")
+  cause Debug("What is your name?")
   let name = cause Prompt()
-  cause Print(append("Hello, ", name))
+  cause Debug(append("Hello, ", name))
 }
 ```

 ## What's up next?

-Prototyping an embeddable runtime in the Rust version.
-Probably will focus on WebAssembly as a host target for now, but I'd also love to get it into Godot or Unity!
+Building up the language enough that I can use it for [Advent of Code](https://adventofcode.com/) this year.
+AoC isn't a great fit for what I imagine Cause being used for, especially this early unoptimized version of it, but it's a good stress test to see what patterns might need more work.

 You can look at the `future-examples` directory for some ideas about where I think the language could go.
 It's mostly just sketches at this point, but I look to these - especially the Cheat game - as goals for the language to support in the future.

 ## Can I play with it?

-There's not much to play with yet, but you can check out the JavaScript prototype's tests in `js-proto/packages/proto-compiler/tests` to see some examples of how the language actually works so far.
+There's not much to play with yet, but you can check out the current Kotlin interpreter's tests in `ktcause/src/test/kotlin` to see some examples of how the language actually works so far.

-You can also run the CLI: `js-proto/packages/cause-cli/bin/run run [filename]` (note the double "run" - if the CLI was installed locally, it would be `cause run`).
-Check out some of the examples in `js-proto/packages/cause-cli/examples` that can be executed with that CLI.

-To install dependencies, just run `npm install` and `npx lerna bootstrap` in the `js-proto` directory.

-You can also look at a prototype of the typechecker in the `rs-typeproto` directory by running `cargo test -- --show-output`.
+To get the repo running, you'll need to load up the `ktcause` folder in IntelliJ, or in Gradle.
+You'll also need to use ANTLR 4 to generate a parser from `ktcause/src/main/resources/Cause.g4` in `ktcause/src/main/gen`.

-## This is, without a doubt, the worst compiler code I have ever seen.
+## This is, without a doubt, the worst intepreter code I have ever seen.

 ![I have no idea what I'm doing](https://media.giphy.com/media/xDQ3Oql1BN54c/giphy.gif)

 You're probably right!
-I've never done anything like this before, and definitely didn't study up very much on how others have done it.
-That'll be a job for after I'm convinced the language is a good idea!
+I've never done anything like this before, and basically the only research I did what Robert Nystrom's _Crafting Interpreters_ (http://craftinginterpreters.com/).
 Of course, if you're willing to help, I'll happily accept advice or PRs :)